spencertipping/ni/doc/ni_by_example_4.md

 ####`%`: Interleave stream

 The bare `%` will interleave streams as the data is output, and will consume both streams fully.
-For example `$ ni n1E5fAA %[n100]`
+For example `$ ni n1E5fAA %[n100]` will put the second stream somewhere in the middle.

 You can also call `%#` with a number, in which case the streams will be interleaved with a ratio of `first stream : second stream :: #:1 `